gushme5/NFe-DestSync/README.txt

 * Real company emails
 * Real CSV logs
 * Local `config.json` files
-* Compiled `.exe` files, unless intentionally published in a private release
+* Compiled `.exe` files should not be committed directly to the repository.
+If needed, publish them as release assets in the GitHub Releases section.

 The repository should include only: